schen2315/kiosk/README.md

 # Description
 Our project consisted of a physical component and the software component.
-The software component is a website where members of the Red Hook Community can vote on issues relevant to their community.
+The software component is a website where members of the Red Hook Community can vote on issues relevant to their community as well as an information kiosk portion (which we hadn't gotten to).

-The Project takes advantage of Twilio API for SMS verification so that members of the community do not vote more than once.
+The Project takes advantage of Twilio API for SMS verification so that members of the community can not vote more than once.

 Clone the project at https://github.com/schen2315/kiosk.git run `node ./bin/www` and go to localhost:3000/